remichartier/003_LinuxIssuesAndTricks/20220130_1838_EdgeBrowserOnLinuxImpossibleToAddWorkProfile.md

 - On Linux/Ubuntu, Edge browser is not accepting work account signin (like firstname.lastname@company.com) while adding an Edge profile.
 Doing a "sign-in to sync data" and specifying a work account leads to error message :

 `We couldn't find an account with that email address or phone number.
 Would you like to sign up for a new Microsoft account?
 Sign up`

+Explanations found (extract from sources specified above) :

+- It is currently not possible to sign-in to Edge sync with a work account (AAD) on the Linux platform.
+Only personal Microsoft accounts are supported at this time.
+You can find more info here: https://techcommunity.microsoft.com/t5/articles/users-can-now-sign-in-and-sync-their-favorites-with-...